Nadwine/data-structures/README.md

 # data-structures
-A collection of different data structures and algorithms projects
+A collection of different data structures and algorithms projects in java.